VazkiiMods/Patchouli/docs/patchouli-basics/entry-json.md

----
-sidebar_position: 4
----

 # Entry JSON Format

 This page details every key you can have in an Entry json file.

-While not described as a format key, the "entry ID" of an entry is the path necessary to get to it from /en_us/entries.
-So if your entry is in "/en_us/entries/misc/cool_stuff.json", its ID would be "misc/cool_stuff".
+The "entry ID" of an entry is the path necessary to get to it from `/en_us/entries`.
+So if your entry is in `/en_us/entries/misc/cool_stuff.json`, its ID would be `patchouli:misc/cool_stuff`.

+For modders, the domain used is the domain in which the book is defined.

 * **name** (String, _mandatory_)